SeascapeScience/SeascapeScience.github.io/_posts/2024-12-30-superforecasting-update.md

 Some final notes:
  - We had 40+ perticipants.
 With eight questions, there are 2^8 = 256 possible outcomes.
 At the outset, every single participant had a potential path to victory.
  - The winning score among the official participants was 0.11.
-(One unofficial one-year-old participant scored 0.03.)
+(One unofficial ten-year-old participant scored 0.03.)
  - The overall group average score was 0.24 (median 0.26).
 Again, for context, guessing 50% on everything would have given a score of 0.25.
  - There were also some anonymous unofficial participants (a middle schooler, and a professional forecaster), who scored a little better.
  - We also had an AI participant (Chat GPT), who came in at slighly worse...
 0.26